-By: Anthony Ngadimin
+By: Anthony Ngadimin parking garage

 July 28th, 2021

-Parking garages in cold climates can be subject to extensive corrosion of steel members, steel reinforcement and accelerated deterioration of the concrete or asphalt surfaces.
+A parking garage in cold climates can be subject to extensive corrosion of steel members, steel reinforcement and accelerated deterioration of the concrete or asphalt surfaces.
 Vehicles track in significant amounts of de-icing salts from the streets; open garages may apply countless applications of de-icing salts during the winter months to maintain serviceable conditions.
 These salts can penetrate deep into the pores of unprotected concrete surfaces and are detrimental to the embedded steel reinforcement.
 Over time, the embedded steel reinforcement will corrode and result in displacement of the concrete which causes cracks, spalls and the potential for costly repairs.

 There are coating systems for parking garage surfaces that are intended to protect the concrete from water intrusion and particularly serve as protection from deicing salts.
 Not all coating systems are suited for the same application.
 There are sealers, vehicular traffic coating systems, and heavy-duty versions for heavy trucks, as well as turn lanes and ramps.

 Penetrating sealers are liquid-applied and include a group of compounds known as silanes, siloxanes, and silicates.
 These compounds penetrate deep into the pores of the concrete and prevent water molecules from allowing vapor permeability.
 This is particularly important where vapor drive is present (i.e. slab on-grade or on the soffit of an elevated deck).